-I'm a Ph.D. candidate in Rhetoric and Composition at Purdue University.
-My research deals with film and video production, film, gender, and race.
-I engage with these topics through new media, pop culture and public rhetorics lenses.
+I'm an Assistant Professor in the Department of Writing, Rhetoric, and American Cultures at Michigan State University.
+My research deals with film and video production, film studies, gender, race, and community engagement.
+I approach these topics from new media, pop culture, and public rhetorics lenses.
 For information about my publications and the courses I've taught, please visit my CV.

-I also work as a documentary filmmaker.
+I am a documentary filmmaker.
 You can learn about my film work here.
 My first project PERFECT: A Conversation with the Venezuelan Middle Class about Female Beauty and Breast Implants is used for teaching gender and writing courses around the country.

-As a new media scholar, I work with online journals and communities, click on online projects to read about them.
+As a digital scholar, I work with online journals and communities, click on online projects to read about them.

 To learn about my teaching philosophy and view samples of my students' work, you can visit my teaching portfolio.